The Hunger Coalition & Bloom Community Farm

 What do you hope to accomplish as Blaine County Community Food Assessment manager?This assessment empowers our community to combine data with passion, and continue the journey towards thoughtful change in our food system.
 I hope to facilitate constructive collaboration amongst organizations, as well as inspire a larger portion of our community to engage on all things food – this is about building community layers at a time.
 To be more specific, one dream I have is to facilitate vegetable production for local consumption, with innovative land access and farmer mentorship programs.

 What’s your end goal or what impact do you hope to have in terms of food?I hope to build community.
-As much as I long for health and environmental awareness and action, amongst other things, I hope most to engage people in this community.
+As much as I long for health and environmental awareness and action, among other things, I hope most to engage people in this community.
 Having faith in each other, and acting together is fundamental for our progress together.

 What is your biggest wish for food system change?I have all sorts of hopes about policy, as that should have larger ramifications than individuals voting with their forks.
 But I also wish for individual awareness to grow.
 I wish for the concept of ‘food as medicine’ to be more prevalent.
 Not so that kitschy products can be developed in lieu of other types of pills; I hope for that spark for people that drives them to act with long-term benefits to themselves and their communities.